 The fourth and final teaser shows the orb at Loot Lake finally exploding, tossing an unsuspecting Jonesy flying through the air has the rush of energy blasts across the map.

 As is often the case with new seasons in Fortnite, fans can expect to see a whole host of new cosmetics being added to the game when the next major in-game update gets rolled out.

 The theme could very well decide how these will look, though, as we've seen in the past with pirate skins for Season 8, and more futuristic outfits appear in Season 9.

 It won't be long before dataminers get their hands on some of the new details, though, as many of them have continually leaked new additions to the Item Shop since the game launched.
-One leak has already pointed towards a potential war or military theme, with several posters surfacing online.

 Season 10 hasn't officially been announced yet, but data miners scouring the game's files have already found what appears to be the planned end date for the new season.